hnmiecz/starter-academic/content/authors/admin/_index.md

 - Visitors
 ---

 I am a mixed-methods social scientist with nearly a decade of research experience, including four years of UX/HCI research in the tech industry.
 In June 2022 I graduated with my PhD from Stanford University.
-I currently work as a Senior User Experience Researcher at ZS Associates.
+I currently work as a Senior User Experience Researcher at ZS.

 I use both quantitative and qualitative methods - such as surveys, experiments, think-aloud studies, interviews, and text analysis.
 My subject matter expertise is in investigating the connections between people's perceptions, emotions and behaviors towards social technologies.